In this guide I explain how to take apart a Dell Inspiron N5010 laptop.

 I believe this model also called Inspiron 15R.
 Also similar to Inspiron M5010 model.

-Dell Inspiron N5010 doesn’t give you easy access to the hard drive.
+Dell Inspiron N5010 doesn’t give you an easy access to the hard drive.
 I’ll be removing the keyboard and top cover assembly.

 Remove one screw securing the memory cover.